 Try to get at least one to two tablespoons of flax seeds each and every day.
 Check out the video above to see why!

 The great news for chocolate lovers is that not all chocolate is bad for you!
 Cacao nibs are a scrumptious source of healthy fatty acids, but this is not the typical chocolate you find in candy bars from your local store; it is a delicious dark chocolate ingredient that is packed with monounsaturated fat and antioxidants.
 Cacao is believed to help protect against some cancers and to lower cholesterol, so this is one chocolate snack that you do not need to feel too guilty about eating.

 Using cacao nibs is easy, too.
-You can add them to all manner of chocolatey treats such as brownies, protein bars, cereals, cookies, smoothies and even sprinkled over some delicious vegan ice cream.
+You can add them to all manner of chocolatey treats such as brownies, protein bars, cereals, cookies, smoothies and even sprinkled over some delicious vegan ice cream (which you can easily whip up with a top rated ice cream maker).
 Yum!

 GET YOUR CHOCOLATE ON WITH THESE AMAZING NO DAIRY CHOCOLATE RECIPES!

 Olive oil is considered one of the healthiest of oils as it is a good source of monounsaturated fat compared to others that are often high in polyunsaturated fats.
 The high amounts of antioxidants in olive oil also help to prevent oxidisation, but you’ll still need to store yours in a cool dark place to ensure that the oil doesn’t go rancid.

 However, when oils burn they become toxic, so olive oil is not the best option if you want to cook with oil due to its low smoke point.
 Instead, opt for sunflower oil as this has a higher smoke point if you must use oil.
 I highly recommend that you opt for a good quality, extra virgin olive oil as it makes such a delicious as a base for many salad dressings and dips.